sreeharshrajan/fake-finder/Readme.txt

-# Fake Finder - The Legit News Finding dApp
+# Fake Finder – The Legit News Finding dApp

+## Overview
-## Decentralized prediction market for news articles on the Ethereum blockchain,
-## A system where through crowdsourcing and a reputation system the market determines the quality of news.
+**Fake Finder** is a decentralized prediction market for news articles, built on the Ethereum blockchain.
+It uses crowdsourcing and a reputation system to collectively evaluate the authenticity and credibility of news content.

 ## The Team
-1. Sreeharsh K
+- Sreeharsh K
-2. Arjun KV
+- Arjun KV
-3. Sriprabha S
+- Sriprabha S

 ## The Product
-*Truffle init webpack* gave us a headstart.
-It is a webpack project which includes contracts, migrations, tests, and user interface to create an application based on Ethereum Blockchain.
+This project was bootstrapped using `truffle init webpack`, which provided a starting point with:
+- Smart contracts
+- Migration scripts
+- Test framework
+- Frontend UI powered by Webpack

+The goal is to create a fully decentralized application (dApp) that promotes truth in journalism via community consensus.

 ## Future Scope / ToDo
-We did miss implementing some features beacuse of lack of available time, but we aim to get it completed as soon as possible.
+Although we’ve built a working prototype, some features were left out due to time constraints.
+We plan to:
-Improving the interface is certainly one of the priorities.
-The branch `ab-1` hosts the latest UI.
+- Improve the user interface (see the `ab-1` branch for the latest version)
+- Enhance the prediction and reputation logic
+- Expand wallet support and smart contract interactions

 ## Technologies Used
 + Truffle